IBE160/SG-Gruppe-14-d1/docs/PRD.md

 ## Functional Requirements

 ### User Account Management
 - **FR-1:** Users must be able to create a new account using an email and password.
+(MVP)
 - **FR-2:** Users must be able to log in to their account and log out.
+(MVP)
 - **FR-3:** The system must persist user sessions, automatically logging them in on return visits.
+(MVP)

 ### Course & Note Management
 - **FR-4:** Users must be able to create, read, update, and delete courses.
 Each course must have a title and an optional description.
+(MVP)
 - **FR-5:** Users must be able to create, read, update, and delete lecture notes within a course.
 Each note consists of a title and text content.
+(MVP)
 - **FR-6:** The dashboard must display a list of all user-created courses.
+(MVP)
 - **FR-7:** The course page must display a list of all lecture notes associated with that course.
+(MVP)

 ### Quiz Generation
 - **FR-8:** Users must be able to generate a multiple-choice quiz from the content of a single lecture note.
+(MVP)
 - **FR-9:** Users must be able to generate a single multiple-choice quiz from the combined content of all notes within a course.
 This function is only enabled if the course contains at least two lecture notes.
+(MVP)
 - **FR-10:** The system must provide a loading indicator while the AI is generating a quiz.
+(MVP)
 - **FR-11:** If a quiz already exists for a note or course, the system must ask the user for confirmation before generating a new one to replace it.
+(MVP)

 ### Quiz Interaction
 - **FR-12:** Generated quizzes must be displayed in a clean, readable, and structured format (e.g., using markdown).
+(MVP)
+- **FR-12a:** Users must be able to view a simple, single list of all their generated quizzes.
+(MVP)
 - **FR-13:** Lecture-level quizzes must contain exactly 10 questions, and course-level quizzes must contain exactly 20 questions.
+(MVP)
 - **FR-14:** Each quiz question must be presented with four answer options, only one of which is correct.
+(MVP)
 - **FR-15:** A separate "Correct Answers" section must be displayed at the end of the quiz, clearly listing the correct option for each question.
+(MVP)
 - **FR-16:** Users must have an option to copy the entire quiz content (questions and answers) to their clipboard.
+(MVP)
 - **FR-17:** Users must be able to delete a previously generated quiz.
+(MVP)
+- **FR-18:** Users must be able to interact with a dedicated quiz-taking interface.
+(Growth)
+- **FR-19:** Users must be able to submit their answers for each question within the quiz-taking interface.
+(Growth)
+- **FR-20:** The system must provide immediate feedback on whether the submitted answer for each question is correct or incorrect.
+(Growth)
+- **FR-21:** The system must track and display the user's progress within a quiz (e.g., questions answered, score).
+(Growth)

 ---

 ## Non-Functional Requirements

 ### Performance
 - **NFR-1:** The application must maintain responsive performance and a fluid user experience, even when processing large text inputs for quiz generation.
+(MVP)
 - **NFR-2:** API response times for core user actions (e.g., creating notes, generating quizzes) must be optimized to minimize wait times.
+(MVP)

 ### Security
 - **NFR-3:** All user data, particularly personal information and note content, must be handled securely and encrypted in transit (TLS) and at rest.
+(MVP)
 - **NFR-4:** The system must enforce strict authorization, ensuring a user can only access and manage their own data.
+(MVP)
 - **NFR-5:** User authentication credentials (passwords) must be securely hashed and salted.
+(MVP)

 ### Scalability
 - **NFR-6:** The backend architecture must be designed to scale efficiently to handle a growing user base and increasing data volume without degradation in performance.
+(MVP)

 ### Accessibility & Usability
 - **NFR-7:** The application must be fully responsive, providing an optimal and consistent user experience on both desktop and mobile web browsers.
+(MVP)
 - **NFR-8:** The application must comply with Web Content Accessibility Guidelines (WCAG) 2.1 Level AA standards.
+(MVP)
 - **NFR-9:** All application features must be navigable and operable using only a keyboard.
+(MVP)
 - **NFR-10:** The application must be compatible with modern screen readers (e.g., VoiceOver, NVDA) to ensure it is usable by visually impaired users.
+(MVP)

 ---